 Early tree plantings along the Avon riverbanks date back to the 1860s.

-- Under guidance of the Christchurch Town Council’s chairman John Hall, willows and other trees were planted along Oxford Terrace.
+- Under the guidance of the Christchurch Town Council’s chair John Hall, willows and other trees were planted along Oxford Terrace.

 - In 1878 oriental plane trees were planted along Cambridge Terrace between Montreal and Cashel Street bridges.